tilburgsciencehub/website/content/building-blocks/collect-data/webscraping-apis/scrape-dynamic-websites.md

 ## Advanced Use Case

 ### Task Scheduling
 See the building block on [task automation](http://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/automate-your-workflow/task-scheduling/) on how to schedule the execution of the web scraper (e.g., every day).
-Keep in mind that this only works with Python scripts, so if you're currently working in a Jupyter Notebook you need to transform it into `.py` file first.
+Keep in mind that this only works with Python scripts, so if you're currently working in a Jupyter Notebook you need to transform it into a `.py` file first.

 ## See Also